bilgino/angularforddd/README.md

 View model checklist:

 - View model must contain an ID property
-- View model should be immutable and of type readonly string
+- View model should be immutable and its properties of type `readonly string`
-- View model behaves like a simple Value Object, also called a Data Transfer Object
+- View model behaves like a Value Object, also called a Data Transfer Object
 - View model might or might not have dependencies
-- View model should be located in its own file, repository or UI container component
+- View model should be located in its own file, repository or UI container
 - View model naming convention ends with suffix -View e.g. UserProfileView, UserListView, UserDetailsView

 **» Model declaration strategies**<br/>